jackhlay/Chessguy/README.txt

 Hello!

-Thank you for your interest in my Chess Engine. all progress is on this branch.
+Thank you for your interest in my Chess Engine. all progress is on the "Progress-Tube" branch.
 This project is written in python.

 Here are the milestones: